IIC3585-2021/pwa-eich/README.md

-# javascript-pwa
+# WhatsOffline!
-Progressive Web App on plain javascript
+Progressive Web App on plain javascript check it on pwaeich.surge.sh

 ## How to run